ScratchWriter/ScratchWriter/readme.md

 - If you want to use the version of the project you built you may want to run `npm link` to make the command available and allow other projects to import it.

 ### Disclaimer
 This program comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
 DO NOT COMPILE / USE PROGRAMS FROM SOURCES YOU DO NOT TRUST.
+USE AT YOUR OWN RISK.

+I only maintain this as a side project, do not expect everything to be up to date or well documented.
+When installing, `npm` will probably yell at you about outdated packages.
+This project runs locally so keeping dependencies up to date isn't a huge priority for me, I try to fix it every once and a while though.